 ROS1 is a receptor tyrosine kinase that is frequently involved in genetic rearrangement in a variety of human cancers (e.g. NSCLC, gastric cancer, ovarian cancer, cholangiocarcinoma, colorectal cancer, angiosarcoma...).
 The resulting fusion protein harbors the constitutively active ROS1 kinase domain and drives cellular proliferation (Davies et. al.).
 In NSCLC about 1% harbor a ROS1 rearrangement.
 These patients are predominantely female and have a lower T-stage (Warth et. al.).
 Treatment with crizotinib leads to a reported objective response rate of appr.
 70% and a median duration of response of 18 months (Shaw et. al.).
 Resistance mechanisms to crizotinib have been described and involve mutations in the kinase domain.
 More selective inhibitors of ROS1 might overcome this resistance (Davare et. al.).

 GeneCards Summary for ROS1 Gene

 ROS1 (ROS Proto-Oncogene 1, Receptor Tyrosine Kinase) is a Protein Coding gene.
 Diseases associated with ROS1 include lung large cell carcinoma and adenosquamous cell lung carcinoma.
 Among its related pathways are GPCR Pathway and Akt Signaling.
-GO annotations related to this gene include protein tyrosine kinase activity and transmembrane receptor protein tyrosine kinase activity.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is INSRR.